purpleteam-labs/purpleteam-doc/local/local-workflow.md

 `docker container ls` is also quite useful for watching port allocations.

 1. [docker-compose-ui](https://github.com/francescou/docker-compose-ui) needs to be running.
+Running it in it's own terminal is a good idea to see what is happening.

    You need to use the user-defined network already created in order for Lambda function in (what was previously [docker-lambda](https://github.com/lambci/docker-lambda)) the [AWS managed Docker Image](https://aws.amazon.com/blogs/compute/the-aws-serverless-application-model-cli-is-now-generally-available/) to be able to send requests to `docker-compose-ui`.
 From the `purpleteam-s2-containers/` root directory, run the following command:
    ```shell